-The Master of Respiratory Care is a fully online program specifically designed for busy respiratory professionals who want to enhance their career options in education, leadership and research roles.
-The core of the program builds on skills related to clinical research, grant writing, leadership development and technology applications related to educational, administrative and research settings.
-The program is offered in a format that is student oriented and in an online environment that is conducive to academic success.
+The Master of Respiratory Care is a fully online program specifically designed for busy respiratory professionals who want to enhance their career options in education, leadership and research.
+The program’s core builds on skills related to clinical research, grant writing, leadership development and technology applications related to educational, administrative and research settings.
+The program is offered in a student-oriented format and an online environment conducive to academic success.

 “Advancement within your respiratory career starts with the proper level of education, experience and perseverance.
 If you’re seeking to aspire to the professional role of leadership, educator or research investigator, this program prepares you academically to achieve those goals.”